hazhalim/autoimmune-rheumatic-llm-explainer/README.md

 For WIH3001: Data Science Project

-For the project titled: "Autoimmune and rheumatic disease detection with LLM-augmented explainable AI"
+For the project titled: "Autoimmune and rheumatic disease detection enhanced by LLM-augmented explainable AI"

 'Ammar Haziq bin Abdul Halim